Laura Hillenbrand: Personal life

 Hillenbrand was born in Fairfax, Virginia, the daughter and youngest of four children of Elizabeth Marie Dwyer, a child psychologist, and Bernard Francis Hillenbrand, a lobbyist who became a minister.

-Hillenbrand spent much of her childhood riding bareback "screaming over the hills" of her father's Sharpsburg, Maryland, farm.
+Hillenbrand spent much of her childhood riding bareback "screaming over the hills" of her father's Sharpsburg, Maryland farm.
 A favorite childhood book of hers was Come On Seabiscuit (1963).
-"I read it to death, my little paperback copy," she says.
-She studied at Kenyon College in Gambier, Ohio, but was forced to leave before graduation when she contracted chronic fatigue syndrome, with which she has struggled ever since.
+She studied at Kenyon College in Gambier, Ohio but was forced to leave before graduation when she contracted chronic fatigue syndrome, with which she has struggled ever since.
+Until late 2015, she lived in Washington, D.C. and rarely left her house because of the condition.

-Until late 2015, she lived in Washington, D.C., and rarely left her house because of the condition.
 Hillenbrand married Borden Flanagan, a professor of government at American University and her college sweetheart, in 2006.
 In 2014, they separated after 28 years as a couple, living in separate homes.
 Their divorce was finalized in 2015.

-In January 2015, she was interviewed at length by James Rosen of Fox News, at her home in Georgetown, primarily about how she had written the book Unbroken; Rosen noted her improved health, as the interview had been put off multiple times since 2010, due to her ill health.
-She mentioned in the interview how her subject, Louis Zamperini, inspired her in facing her own life problems during their many phone calls, with his unfailing optimism.
-She related that Zamperini had read her essay about her own illness, which was partly why he opened up about his life so thoroughly, trusting that she could understand what he had endured.
-She stated that her primary literary influences were all writers of fiction, including Hemingway, Tolstoy, Jane Austen, but their command of language is what brings her to re-read books by those authors.
+In January 2015, she was interviewed by James Rosen of Fox News at her home in Georgetown, primarily about how she had written the book Unbroken; Rosen noted her improved health, as the interview had been put off multiple times since 2010 due to her ill health.
+She mentioned in the interview how her subject, Louis Zamperini, inspired her in facing her own life problems during their many phone calls with his unfailing optimism.
+She said that Zamperini had read her essay about her own illness, which was partly why he opened up about his life so thoroughly, trusting that she could understand what he had endured.
+She stated that her primary literary influences were writers of fiction, including Hemingway, Tolstoy, and Jane Austen.

-In fall 2015, Hillenbrand made a trip by road to Oregon, her first time out of Washington D. C. since 1990 not resulting in totally debilitating vertigo.
+In fall 2015, Hillenbrand made a trip by road to Oregon, her first time out of Washington D. C. since 1990 that did not result in debilitating vertigo.
 She has lived in Oregon since that trip.
-She traveled across the US with her new boyfriend, making many stops along the way to see the country.
-She reports that taking the trip to "see America" was risky, but her preparations resulted in a successful trip and much joy from adding activities long absent from her life.
-This was made possible by a disciplined scheme over two years to increase her tolerance to travel without evoking the vertigo.
+She traveled across the US with her new partner, making many stops along the way to see the country.
+She has reported that taking the trip to "see America" was risky, but her preparations resulted in a successful trip and much joy from adding activities long absent from her life.
+This was made possible by a disciplined scheme over two years to increase her tolerance to travel without incurring vertigo.
 The disease is not cured but her capacity is increased.